New Zealand finds nearly third of transgender people raped but few seek help | Malay Mail

 “If the world tells you that nobody loves and cares for you that puts huge levels of pressure on you and (increases your) vulnerability to be preyed upon.”

 There are no accurate estimates of New Zealand’s trans and non-binary populations.
-But in the United States, about 0.6% of adults identify as trans, according to the Williams Institute, a think-tank within the UCLA School of Law.
+But in the United States, about 0.6 per cent of adults identify as trans, according to the Williams Institute, a think-tank within the UCLA School of Law.

 Almost two-fifths of trans and non-binary New Zealanders had attempted suicide at some point, the survey found, while more than half had thought about trying to kill themselves in the previous year.

-Only 4 per cent sought help from the police after being raped, the survey found.
+Only four per cent sought help from the police after being raped, the survey found.

 More than a third of the survey’s respondents said they had avoided seeing a doctor at some point in their lives because they thought they would be mistreated or not respected.

-An anxiety and depression questionnaire found 71% of respondents, almost half of whom were non-binary, suffered from psychological distress, compared to 8 per cent of all New Zealanders.
+An anxiety and depression questionnaire found 71 per cent of respondents, almost half of whom were non-binary, suffered from psychological distress, compared to 8 per cent of all New Zealanders.

 “Compared to the general population it’s really, really not acceptable,” said Ahi Wi-Hongi, the national coordinator of Gender Minorities Aotearoa, a trans advocacy group.